-- 3. Fill out the New Header window as follows: - In the Name field, type a descriptive name for the header. - $\circ~$ From the $\mbox{\bf Type/Action}$ menus, select $\mbox{\bf Request}$ and $\mbox{\bf Set}.$ - In the Destination field, type the name of the header that will be affected by the selected action. - $\circ~$ In the Source field, type where the new content for the header comes from. - Leave the Ignore If Set and Priority controls at their default settings. - 4.
-Click Create to create the first header.
-A new header appears in the Headers area that sets the first server as the primary origin server.
+- 3. Fill out the New Header window as follows: - In the Name field, type a descriptive name for the header. - From the Type/Action menus, select Request and Set. - In the Destination field, type the name of the header that will be affected by the selected action. - In the Source field, type where the new content for the header comes from. - Leave the Ignore If Set and Priority controls at their default settings.